Men’s basketball drops close game late

 The Wolverines move on to play Saturday on the road against Seattle University.
 Tipoff is set for 8 p.m.
 MST.

 “We don’t have any room now to take any steps back.
-We need to try and start moving forward here and getting better.”
+We need to try and start moving forward here and getting better,”said Pope.

+Very well written article Ty!
+Tough loss for UVU but they have a good reporter in you!